eosnetworkfoundation/eos-evm-contract/docs/local_testnet_deployment_plan.md

 - Operating System: Ubuntu 20.04 or 22.04

-Make sure you have the following binaries built from https://github.com/AntelopeIO/leap:
+Make sure you have the following binaries built from https://github.com/AntelopeIO/spring:

 - nodeos: the main process of an Antelope node
 - cleos: the command line interface for queries and transaction
 - keosd: the key and wallet manager

+you can either compile the above binaries or download the binaries from the official releases.

 Have the following binaries built from https://github.com/AntelopeIO/cdt: